If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 lb: Iechternach

-1851 Echternach Echternach is situated at an altitude of 175 m on the right bank of the river Sauer (French: Sûre) which forms the border between Luxembourg and Germany.
-It is the county seat of the canton Echternach in the district Grevenmacher.
+Echternach is situated at an elevation of 175 m on the right bank of the river Sauer (French: Sûre) which forms the border between Luxembourg and Germany.
+It is the centre of the canton Echternach and until 2015, when the three administrative districts were dissolved, was part of the district Grevenmacher.
 It is one of the oldest towns in Luxembourg.
-Its current population is about 5,000.
+Its current population is about 5,600 (2019).

 One of the best-known tourist attractions on Echternach is the "Dancing Procession" which takes places on Tuesday after Pentecost.
 The procession honours St. Willibrord.
 Thousands of pilgrims, divided into about 50 groups, dance to his tomb in the abbey to the tunes and rhythms played by an equal number of music bands.
 The origin of this cult and procession is largely unknown.
 Since 1975 Echternach is also the place of an annual festival of classical music.

-The houses depicted in the foreground of the picture on glass no.1851 today are part of Echternacherbrück, Germany.
+The houses depicted in the foreground of the picture on glass no. 1851 [above left] today are part of Echternacherbrück, Germany.

 [scale]